 What?
 Why should I water something that isn’t growing?
 Ah, but it is growing…you just can’t see it.
 A compost pile is a combination of many elements; brown stuff (tree leaves, twigs, coffee grounds), green stuff (kitchen waste, grass clippings) and microscopic animals called microbes.

 Pumpkins are typically thought of as a Halloween decoration, however, they are also a staple of our holiday season.
 Everyone loves pumpkin pie at Thanksgiving and Christmas.
 Also, pumpkins and gourds make great Thanksgiving decorations!
 Description Pumpkins are a member of the cucurbit family of plants.
 They are in the same family as cucumbers, squash,...
 Continue Reading →

-Diseases, insects, drought and age take a toll on windbreaks, resulting in the need for renovation or tree replacement.
-For example, the windbreak above is compromised by the loss of Scotch pine trees to pine wilt.
-Winter is a good time to assess your windbreak and order trees for spring planting.
+Diseases, insects, drought and age take a toll on windbreak plantings.
+Planting of all sizes, from a few trees on a city property to miles of trees around a farm, will eventually require tree replacement or renovation.
+Late fall is a good time to assess your windbreak and order trees for spring planting.
 Most windbreaks, even those with...
 Continue Reading →